223kazuki/blog/resources/2019-01-29-lacinia-app-tips.md

 Then you can get resource update in real time.

 ## Summary
 In this post, I introduce Tips for Lacinia app development.
-Although there are some hard point in GraphQL, it's one of the most exciting usecase of Clojure.
+Although there are some hard point in GraphQL, it's one of the most exciting use case of Clojure.
-If you have some comments or question, please send me messege in [goronao@Twitter](https://twitter.com/goronao).
+If you have some comments or question, please send me message in [goronao@Twitter](https://twitter.com/goronao).

 ## References
 * [Lacinia document](https://lacinia.readthedocs.io/en/latest/)